Ploumis Reviews “Last Night”

 Most of us, as mere spectators, might agree that the right decision would be the moral one.
 Then why is the audience guided to a point where they may easily sympathize with – if not root for – these hookups throughout the movie?
 Is it because we see ourselves in these characters?
 Judging the characters’ behavior as wrong or not is very much a question of the experience an audience member brings to the movie.
 I have had engaging debates with colleagues about this movie – all of whom had completely different answers as to which character, if any, was in the wrong.

-See also Ploumis Reviews "Empire"
+See also Ploumis Reviews "Into the Woods"

 It is interesting that everyone was heated and defensive when explaining their position.
 And why shouldn’t they be, especially since the person/people they were really defending was themselves.
 So please check out this very simple and wonderfully executed film, and while you’re at it why not enjoy looking into a mirror.
 What’s special about this film is that you won’t find any heroes here – just you, me and everyone else!